Sofia Richie Shares Heartwarming Picture With Dad Lionel On Instagram

 Sofia Richie may be extremely busy as of lately, but she always finds time for her dad.

-The model took to Instagram on Thursday to share an adorable father and daughter picture of herself cosying up to her dad, Lionel Richie.
-Sofia was dressed to impress in a Channel ensemble, complemented with big statement golden jewelry and dramatic eye makeup, while her hair was styled into a sleek hairdo.
+The model took to Instagram on Thursday to share an adorable father and daughter picture of herself cozying up to her dad, Lionel Richie.
+Sofia was dressed to impress in a Chanel ensemble, complemented with big statement golden jewelry and dramatic eye makeup, while her hair was styled into a sleek hairdo.

 Dad Lionel kept things cool in a full-on black outfit, as he proudly smiled and cheered his daughter at what appeared to be the set of a photo shoot.
 The 69-year-old musician shared the very same picture on his own Instagram page, alongside the caption “Can’t wait to see your new cover…”

-Just the day before, Sofia had been spotted rocking a much more casual look as she stepped out for lunch with a girl friend in Beverly Hills.
+Just the day before, Sofia had been spotted rocking a much more casual look as she stepped out for lunch with a girlfriend in Beverly Hills.
 According to the Daily Mail, the blonde bombshell wore a casual white sweater and jeans combo, which she paired with chunky white sneakers and a black bag, as she went for brunch at Italian restaurant E Baldi.
 She wore her tresses down and tried to keep a low profile by going make-up free and wearing a pair of dark sunglasses.

 These outings with family and friends come just days after her boyfriend, Scott Disick, decided to spend Thanksgiving with his ex, Kourtney Kardashian, and their three children, Mason, Penelope, and Reign.
 And it seems like Sofia wasn’t too happy with the decision, as sources said she even wondered “if this is the beginning of the end of their relationship.”